Choose your program, change the world.

 Test Score Requirements: If your native language is not English, you are required to take the Test of English as a Foreign Language (TOEFL) (minimum of 25 in each category required) or the International English Language Testing System (IELTS).
 Carnegie Mellon requires a TOEFL score of 102 or better or an IELTS score of 7.5 or above.

 Application Deadlines and Fees:

-• Regular Decision: January 1 (School of Drama and Music: December 1)
+• Regular Decision: January 1 (Schools of Drama and Music: December 1)